Weyl images of Kantor pairs: Abstract

 \section{Abstract}

 Kantor pairs arise naturally in the study of $5$-graded Lie algebras.
-In this article, we begin the study of simple Kantor pairs of arbitrary dimension.
-We introduce Weyl images of Kantor pairs and use them to construct examples of Kantor pairs including a new class of central simple Kantor pairs.
+In this article, we introduce and study Kantor pairs with short Peirce gradings and relate them to Lie algebras graded by the root system of type $\BCtwo$.
+This relationship allows us to define so called Weyl images of short Peirce graded Kantor pairs.
+We use Weyl images to construct new examples of Kantor pairs, including a class of infinite dimensional central simple Kantor pairs over a field of characteristic $\ne 2$ or $3$, as well as a family of forms of a split Kantor pair of type $\type{E}{6}$.

-Assume here for simplicity that $\bbF$ is a field of characteristic $\ne 2$ or $3$ (although we will relax this assumption in much of the paper).
-A \emph{Kantor pair} over $\bbF$ is a pair $P = (P^- , P^+)$ of $\bbF$-spaces together with two trilinear products $\{\ ,\ ,\ \}^\sg : P^\sg \times P^\msg \times P^\sg \to P^\sg$, $\sg = \pm$, satisfying two $5$-linear identities (K1) and (K2) (see \Subsec \ref{subsec:KPs} or \cite{AF1}).
-These structures arise naturally in the study of \emph{$5$-graded Lie algebras}, by which we mean $\bbZ$-graded Lie algebras of the form $L = L_{-2}\oplus L_{-1}\oplus L_{0}\oplus L_{1}\oplus L_{2}$.
+Assume for simplicity in this introduction that $\bR$ is a ring of scalars containing $\frac 16$ (although we will relax this assumption in a few parts of the paper).
+A \emph{Kantor pair} over $\bR$ is a pair $P = (P^- , P^+)$ of $\bR$-modules together with two trilinear products $\{\ ,\ ,\ \}^\sg : P^\sg \times P^\msg \times P^\sg \to P^\sg$, $\sg = \pm$, satisfying two $5$-linear identities (K1) and (K2) (see \Subsec \ref{subsec:KPs} or \cite{AF1}).
+These structures arise naturally in the study of \emph{$5$-graded Lie algebras}, by which we mean $\bbZ$-graded Lie algebras of the form $L = L_{-2}\oplus L_{-1}\oplus L_0\oplus L_1\oplus L_2$.
 Indeed, if $L$ is $5$-graded Lie algebra, then the pair $(L_{-1} , L_1)$ has the structure of a Kantor pair, called \emph{the Kantor pair enveloped by $L$}, where the two products are restrictions of the product $[[x,y],z]$ on $L$.
 Conversely, given a Kantor pair $P$ there exists a $5$-graded Lie algebra (not in general unique) that envelops $P$.
 This relationship between $5$-graded Lie algebras and Kantor pairs, which we view schematically as

 is an important tool in the study of each of these structures, and it generalizes the well-known relationship between $3$-graded Lie algebras and Jordan pairs \cite[\S 1.5]{N2}.

 To describe some background, we note that Isai Kantor studied a class of triple systems, which we call \emph{Kantor triple systems}, in his foundational paper \cite{K1}.
 He developed the relationship of Kantor triple systems with $5$-graded Lie algebras that possess grade-reversing period 2 automorphisms.
 He used this relationship to obtain a classification of finite dimensional nonpolarized (see \Subsec \ref{subsec:trilinear}) simple Kantor triple systems over an algebraically closed field of characteristic $0$.